CarlOrff/protocoljs/readme.md

 ## Introduction

-`protocol.js` is a simple script that prints the results of javascript expressions.
+`protocol.js` is a simple script that prints the results of JavaScript expressions.
 It was never meant for publication but only as a test page of elementary JS properties of my website [https://ingram-braun.net/public/programming/web/testpages/javascript/].
 That's why there is no real user interface.
 Somebody asked me to upload the code, so here it is.
 If you don't want to add something, simply go to the above-mentioned URL.
 You don't need the code then.

 Remark that protocol.js uses `eval()`.
 I will not work if this is forbidden by a `Content-Security-Policy` header.